realworldocaml/book/book/runtime-memory-layout.md

 point to anything meaningful beyond their immediate value. [pointers/values for]{.idx}[integers]{.idx}[values/integer vs. pointer]{.idx}

-### Distinguishing Integers and Pointers at Runtime {#distinguishing-integer-and-pointers-at-runtime data-type=sect2}
+### Distinguishing Integers and Pointers at Runtime {#distinguishing-integer-and-pointers-at-runtime}

 Wrapping primitives types (such as integers) inside another data structure that records extra metadata about the value is known as *boxing*.
 Values are